the-prophecies/crispy-journey/README.md

 > P(0):

 ### Run
-Execute [WEIGHTSM.py](WEIGHTSM.py) using a Linux terminal with the packages mentioned above.
+Execute [main.c](main.c) using a terminal with the packages mentioned above.
-> Use the command Python 3 ....
+> Use the cat command on Linux ....

 ### Results